Thadeo Ouano

 Later, Ouano was also one of a number of mayors investigated for improper use of funds used for city improvements (specifically, decorative lampposts) for an Association of Southeast Asian Nations (Asean) conference held in the area in 2007.
 A crowd of supporters blocked the agent from the initial delivery attempt of the suspension order.
 Ouano was suspended from his position of mayor, and replaced by acting mayor Amadeo Seno.
 As of October 2008, the prosecution stated that they lacked sufficient evidence to take the lamppost case to trial, and that the original charges were based on import documents that may turn out to have had falsified prices recorded. which later the office of the Ombudsman dismissed in 2011.

 In 2019, the Sandiganbayan has dropped the graft charges against the late Mandaue City mayor Thadeo Ouano accused of corruption in the purchase of “overpriced” lampposts back in 2007.
 The anti-graft court did not find proof beyond reasonable doubt to support the charges.

 Ouano was one of the Cebu Provincial Board members representing the sixth district and was a member of the Liberal Party since 2012.
 He died of cancer at the age of 70 on February 26, 2016.

-He was replaced by his son Thadeo "Jonkie" Ouano as board member of the 6th District of Cebu Province, under the banner of the One Cebu Party.
+He was replaced by his son Thadeo "Jonkie" Ouano as board member of the 6th District of Cebu Province, under the b anner of the One Cebu Party.

 In 2019, running under the banner of PDP Laban / One Cebu Party, Jonas Cortes allied with the descendants of Teddy Ouano to form the Cortes-Ouano alliance.
 Emmarie Ouano-Dizon won as the representative of the sixth district of Cebu of the House of the Representatives.